 Make sure to register your work with the local copyright office.

+Registering your work (for the US, it’s with U.S. Copyright Office) makes it much easier to prove the authorship of the photos should any copyright dispute ever occur.
 However, according to this poll, the majority of real estate photographers don’t bother registering their copyright or even relicensing the images to kindly remind the agents and other parties they are protecting their work.

 Do yourself a favor and register your work today.
 Bonus: it will make the lives of infringers much more difficult.